Aluminum blocks

 Trying to do the math on possible shapes?
 Let me know how that goes.

-With a printed template I can get darn close to perfection.
+With a printed template as a drilling guide, I got pretty close to perfection

-eyes of the beholder.
-Which is why they are prototypes.
+eyes of the beholder, but they were prototypes.

-The new aluminum blocks will last a lifetime.
+The new aluminum block versions will last a lifetime and were made on a CNC mill

 because they must not oxidize or they won't fit into the holes.

-Speaking of which, the hole was so accurate that the
+Speaking of which, the holes were so accurate that the

 pins had to be sanded to fit, and fit they do.